stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-asked to see the mystic documents, Ward displayed much reluctance and tried to put him off with such things as photostatic copies of the Hutchinson cipher and Orne formulae and diagrams; but finally shewed him the exteriors of some of the real Curwen finds--the    "Journall and Notes ",   the cipher (title in cipher also), and the formula-filled message    "To Him Who Shal Come After "  --and let him glance inside such as were in obscure characters.
+asked to see the mystic documents, Ward displayed much reluctance and tried to put him off with such things as photostatic copies of the Hutchinson cipher and Orne formulae and diagrams; but finally shewed him the exteriors of some of the real Curwen finds--the    "Journall and Notes",   the cipher (title in cipher also), and the formula-filled message    "To Him Who Shal Come After "  --and let him glance inside such as were in obscure characters.